 Flowers: Flowers are functionally separate.
 The male flowers have 5 extended erect stamens with 5 nectary glands alternating; the female flowers have a well developed pistil, a short style and 5 short function-less stamens (staminodes).
 The 5 tiny petals are greenish-yellow in color.
 The calyx is minute.

 Fruit: Mature fruit is a bluish black berry, 1/4 to 3/8 inch in size and will usually have a whitish bloom; they hang in drooping clusters.
 Some consider the fruit bitter and only turning sweet after a frost.
 I find that berries with bloom in late fall are tasty.
 Each berry contains 1 to 4 reddish-brown egg-shaped seeds, flattened on one side, 5 to 6 mm long.

 Habitat: River-bank Grape is commonly found in floodplain forest, wooded swamps and marshes, fence rows, even drier sites where it can get climbing support; full sun is preferred, light shade is tolerated.
 It can be invasive and in Ohio it is considered a prohibited noxious weed.
 Many insects (including Japanese Beetle) and caterpillars feed on the leaves and by mid summer damage can frequently be quite noticeable.
 Leaf galls also form.
 The plant can be propagated by cuttings taken before the early blooming period or by seeds that have had a long cold stratification.

 Names: The genus Vitis, is the Latin name for 'grape vines'.
 The current species name riparia, is from the Latin referring to 'banks of rivers'- leading to the 'riverbank' in the common name.
 The author name for the plant classification - “Michx.” is for Andre Michaux (1746-1802), French botanist who made many exploring expeditions in the U.S. collecting and cataloging many species.
 Two important works of his are the Histoire des chênes de l'Amérique septentrionale (1801 - Oaks of North America), and the Flora Boreali-Americana (2 vols., 1803, published posthumously, containing this species' description).
-His son Francois, traveled with him and the father’s notes were later used for the 3-volume North American Sylva, for which Thomas Nuttall provided some supplements.
+His son Francois, traveled with him and the father’s notes were later used for the 3-volume North American Sylva.